CTA campaigns – Each campaign tool, their priority levels and best practices

 On all ConvertFlow plans, you can launch CTAs as "standalone CTAs" from each CTA's launch page.

-However, while on ConvertFlow's paid plans, you'll have access to advanced campaigns too, which are flows and broadcasts.
+However, while on ConvertFlow's Business plan, you'll have access to the advanced campaign manager called broadcasts.

-This means you'll have 3 campaign types, each with a different use case and priority level.
-Standalone CTAs, flows and broadcasts.
+This means you'll have 2 campaign types, each with a different use case and priority level.
+Standalone CTA campaigns and broadcast campaigns.

 CTA Campaign Types